casdoor/casdoor-website/docs/integration/java/CloudFoundry.md

 ## Step 2: Add a user in Casdoor

-Now that you have the application, but not a user, you need to create a user and assign the role.
+Create a user and assign a role to the application.

 Go to the "Users" page and click on "Add user" in the top-right corner.
-This opens a new page where you can add the new user.
+This opens the new-user page.

 Save the user after adding a username and the organization "Cloud Foundry" (other details are optional).

-Now, you need to set up a password for your user, which you can do by clicking on "Manage your password".
+Set a password via "Manage your password".

 Choose a password for your user and confirm it.